Lynks-se/xm/README.md

 ## Changelog

+### 1.3.0
+ * Add and print extra fields to user profile for use with contact information
+ * Documentation for TinyMCE shortcode JS
+ * Remove singe_story_template because it is not needed

 ### 1.2.1
  * Remove jQuery migrate from public-facing pages because it is not needed
  * Add a second header field for xm_slideshow